isomerpages/moe-junyuanpri/_parents-portal/Relating To Your Child/Relating To Your Child.md

 </thead>
 </table>

-You may also visit their website to complete a short quiz&nbsp;[www.family.org.sg/ParentsQuiz](http://www.family.org.sg/ParentsQuiz)&nbsp;that will help you discover the strength of your emotional connectedness with your children.
+You may also visit their website to complete a short quiz that will help you discover the strength of your emotional connectedness with your children.

 If you are interested to learn more, please visit&nbsp;[campaigns.family.org.sg/race-to-praise/](http://campaigns.family.org.sg/race-to-praise/)&nbsp;for more parenting resources and programmes.